hashicorp/packer/website/source/docs/builders/vagrant.html.md

     the build has completed.
 Defaults to "halt"

 -   `box_version` (string) - What box version to use when initializing Vagrant.

--   `init_minimal` (bool) - If true, will add the --minimal flag to the Vagrant init command, creating a minimal vagrantfile instead of one filled with helpful comments.

 -   `add_cacert` (string) - Equivalent to setting the
     [`--cacert`](https://www.vagrantup.com/docs/cli/box.html#cacert-certfile)